skai111/db48x/help/db48x.md

 * `Zb`: Proton number of the incident nuclide or or charge of the product particle b
 * `ZX`: Proton number of the reactant nuclide X
 * `ZY`: Proton number of the product nuclide Y

+For all nuclear reactions, including nuclear decays, we have charge conservation 'Zp = Z' and mass number conservation 'Mp = M' (the same number of nucleons).
+This therefore requires assigning numbers A and Z to incident particles 'a' and 'b' whether they are for example gamma photons ('A = 0', Z = 0'), positrons ('A = 0', Z = -1') or others.
+The reaction energy 'Q' is always calculated with the mass-energy equivalence by the mass difference between the reactants and the products.
+Spontaneous decays are for instance always exothermic 'Q > 0' while some nuclear reactions can be endothermic 'Q < 0'.

 #### Radioactivity